 Click Here for more information about the injuredGo.com Personal Injury Law Firm.

-There are numerous offshore vessels and many qualify their crew for ‘Jones Act’ status.
+There are numerous offshore vessels, and many qualify their crew for ‘Jones Act’ status.
 Ed Kramer of the injuredGo.com Personal Injury Law Firm has years of experience handling these cases and is familiar with Offshore work.
-If you have an offshore injury, call us today for a FREE consultation.
+If you have an offshore injury, contact us today for a FREE consultation.

-The types of offshore vessels is numerous and can be classified in four main groups:
+The types of offshore vessels are numerous and can be classified into four main groups: